The Informed Consent Resource

 These topics are covered in detail throughout this resource, and each topic includes sample language that can be used and modified for the consent process.
 It should be noted that wherever the term "genomic data" is used, the considerations discussed apply to any genomics research, including whole genome analyses.

 The following considerations are not comprehensive but are intended to be complementary to federal and institutional requirements, regulations, and guidance documents.
-For multi-site trials or for research that includes international sites, consent forms may be subject to additional regulatory guidelines and may need to be approved by multiple IRBs.
+For research that includes international sites, consent forms may be subject to additional regulatory guidelines and may need to be approved by multiple IRBs.
 Study investigators can include additional information in the consent form beyond what is required by federal regulations.

 Note: The sample language provided is intended to stimulate ideas.
 The language provided does not cover all acceptable scenarios, and you should tailor it to your specific study design and population should you chose to adapt relevant language to your needs.